mailsac/mailsac-examples/services/custom_domains/custom_domains.rst

 Configure Custom Domain for Sending Mail
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

+.. warning:: Sending outbound SMTP email has been deprecated.

 #.
 Create a TXT record for DKIM (DomainKeys Identified Mail) with
    the hostname and value found on the DNS Setup page under the `Custom Domains <dash_custom_domains_>`_ page.